jessicajxu/qp_1/src/README.md

 # code

-* code goes here
-* Try to use functions and organize your code
+* The code used to generate the analysis and figures in the report can be found in MAPLEscript.R